TRANSP integrated modeling code for interpretive and predictive analysis of tokamak plasmas: Predictive capabilities

 \item Electron density conservation equation

 \item Total thermal plasma density conservation equation

 \item Total impurity plasma density conservation equation

-\end{itemize} where $S_e$, $S_i$, $S_j^q$, $S_{te}$, $S_{ti}$, and $S_\omega$ are the source terms, which include radiation loss, neutral gas source, edge source, NBI, ICRF, ECH, LHW sources, as well as fusion reaction source terms. $D_e$, $D_i$, $D_j^q$, $\chi_e$, $\chi_i$, and $\chi_{\phi}$ are the particle diffusivities for electron, ions and impurities, thermal conductivity, and momentum diffusivity correspondingly, $v_e$, $v_i$, $v_j^q$ , $V_{te}$, $V_{ti}$, and $v_{\phi}$ are the convective velocities, $\rho=\sqrt{\Phi / \Phi_{\lim }}$, $\dot\xi=\frac{1}{2 \Phi_{\lim }}$, $\frac{d \Phi_{\lim }}{d t} \quad$ and $\Phi_{\lim }$ is the enclosed toroidal flux.
+\end{itemize} where $S_e$, $S_i$, $S_j^q$, $S_{te}$, $S_{ti}$, and $S_\omega$ are the source terms, which include radiation loss, neutral gas source, edge source, NBI, ICRF, ECH, LHW sources, as well as fusion reaction source terms. $D_e$, $D_i$, $D_j^q$, $\chi_e$, $\chi_i$, and $\chi_{\phi}$ are the particle diffusivities for electron, ions and impurities, thermal conductivity, and momentum diffusivity correspondingly, $v_e$, $v_i$, $v_j^q$ , $V_{te}$, $V_{ti}$, and $v_{\phi}$ are the convective velocities, $\rho=\sqrt{\Phi / {\pi B_0}}$, $\dot\xi=\frac{1}{2 \Phi_{\lim }}$, $\frac{d \Phi_{\lim }}{d t} \quad$ and $\Phi_{\lim }$ is the enclosed toroidal flux.

 For solving these transport equations, TRANSP utilizes PT\_SOLVER, a modular, parallel, multi-regional solver.
-PT\_SOLVER employs the finite difference method to discretize the transport equations and uses the Newton iteration method, developed by S. Jardin and G. Hammett (JCP 2008), to solve tri-diagonal finite difference equations.
-Currently, PT\_SOLVER is verified for advancing the electron and ion temperatures, electron density, and toroidal velocity profiles.
+PT\_SOLVER employs the finite difference method to discretize the transport equations and uses the Newton iteration method\mc{~\cite{jardin2008}}, to solve tri-diagonal finite difference equations.
+Currently, PT\_SOLVER is verified for advancing the electron and ion temperatures, electron density, and toroidal velocity profiles~\mc{\cite{budnyIAEA12,abbate24}}.
 Verification of PT\_SOLVER for impurity and total thermal density is ongoing.
 Charge neutrality, $n_e = \sum_i n_i + \sum_{j} Z_j n_j$, and $Z_{\text{eff}} = \sum_{j} Z_j n_j^2$ are used to constrain the density prediction.
-For instance, if electron density is predicted, the total thermal density and impurity density are derived when $Z_{\text{eff}}$ is known.
+For instance, if electron density is predicted, the total thermal density and impurity density are derived \mc{using the value of $Z_{\text{eff}}$}.

 PT\_SOLVER in TRANSP is activated by setting \texttt{LPREDICTIVE\_MODE=3} in the TRANSP input.
 Prediction of different plasma profiles is enabled by resetting the input parameters \texttt{LPREDICT\_TE} for the electron temperature, \texttt{LPREDICT\_TI} for the ion temperature, \texttt{LPREDICT\_NE} for the electron density, \texttt{LPREDICT\_NMAIN} for the total thermal ion density, \texttt{LPREDICT\_NIMP} for the total impurity density, and \texttt{LPREDICT\_PPHI} for the toroidal velocity from zero to one.
 A selection of theory-based models for the anomalous and neoclassical transport is implemented in PT\_SOLVER to compute the particle and toroidal momentum diffusivities, thermal conductivities, and pitch velocities.
 PT\_SOLVER allows up to three regions with different combinations of anomalous and neoclassical models: the ``axial'', ``confinement", and ``edge" regions.
 This separation is motivated by the need for different transport assumptions near the magnetic axis and in the near H-mode pedestal region compared to the main plasma bulk.
 At least one region, usually the confinement region, must be defined.
 PT\_SOLVER interfaces with the rest of TRANSP through PLASMA\_STATE, a data interface developed at PPPL for sharing data between codes and modules.
 PT\_SOLVER is a portable module that can run standalone and has a separate namelist from the rest of TRANSP.